microsoft/WindowsAppSDK/specs/OAuth/AuthManager.md

 ## AuthResponse class

-It's a class that provides the response of an authorization request.
+It's a class that provides the response of an authorization request described by the section section 4.1.2 and 4.2.2 of [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.1.2).

 ## AuthResponse Properties